zamfir70/Shimmy-DS/.github/pull_request_template.md

 - [ ] I have run `cargo clippy` with no warnings
 - [ ] I have run `cargo fmt`

+## Legal Compliance
+- [ ] All commits are signed off with DCO (`git commit -s`)
+- [ ] I have the right to contribute this code under the project license
+- [ ] If this includes third-party code, it's properly attributed and licensed

 ## Binary Size Impact
 Current binary size: ___ MB
 New binary size: ___ MB